JetBrains/kotlin-web-site/docs/topics/multiplatform-mobile/multiplatform-mobile-upgrade-app.md

    }
    ```

-   * `httpClient.get()` is also a suspending function,
+   * `httpClient.get()` is also a suspending function
-     because it needs to retrieve data over the internet in an asynchronous manner without blocking threads.
+     because it needs to retrieve data over the internet asynchronously without blocking threads.
    * Suspending functions can only be called from coroutines or other suspend functions.
 This is why `getDateOfLastSuccessfulLaunch()`
      was marked with the `suspend` keyword.
 The network request will be executed in the HTTP client's thread pool.